iedon/dn42-wiki-go/README.md

 - `outputDir` *(string, default `./dist`)*: Destination directory for static builds or asset exports.
 - `templateDir` *(string, default `./template`)*: Location of layout templates and static assets bundled into the server/UI.
 - `homeDoc` *(string, default `Home.md`)*: Repository document to treat as the home page.
 Normalised to a `.md` path relative to the repo root.
+- `privatePagesPrefix` *(array of strings, default empty)*: Request to routes started with these prefixes will be blocked.

 ### Layout and footer
 - `ignoreHeader` *(bool, default `false`)*: Skip loading `_Header.md` when `true`.
 Leave `false` to include the fragment when present.